Victoirey/data-analyst-interview/README.md

 If you are comfortable in more than one, please feel free to share one or more solutions in a different language.

-* Which artist in this data set lived the longest?
+* SQL : Which artist in this data set lived the longest?
-* Who are the top 10 artists by the number of artworks?
+* SQL : Who are the top 10 artists by the number of artworks?
-* Which artist is created the most artwork by total surface area?
+* SQL Which artist is created the most artwork by total surface area?
-* Optionnal : Did any artists have artwork acquired during their lifetime?
+* Optionnal (Python, R or SQL) : Did any artists have artwork acquired during their lifetime?
 * Optionnal : Please review the quality of the data, and present any issues
-* Optionnal : Please group the artworks into as many clusters as you feel is appropriate, using attributes from both the artist and artworks tables, and assign each artwork to this new cluster.
+* Optionnal (Python, R or SQL)  : Please group the artworks into as many clusters as you feel is appropriate, using attributes from both the artist and artworks tables, and assign each artwork to this new cluster.

 # The test submission